pssst/pssst/README.md

 ### Create

 Creates a new empty box for the user.
+The box names `box`, `key` and `list` are restricted because of protocol usage.

 **Request**
 ```
 POST /1/<username>/<boxname> HTTP/1.1
 host: api.pssst.name